rcsb/mmtf/spec.md

 ### Run-length encoding

-Run-length decoding can generally be used to compress arrays that contain stretches of equal values.
+Run-length encoding can generally be used to compress arrays that contain stretches of equal values.
 Instead of storing each value itself, stretches of equal values are represented by the value itself and the occurrence count, that is a value/count pair.

 *Example*: